 Fact Sheet #3: Census and Bilingual Ballots

 In 2000, AALDEF prevailed on important policy issues that affected the nation, such as a legal opinion ensuring the confidentiality of census information and a moratorium on immigration raids during the census.
 In 2010, AALDEF has again presented the concerns of Asian Americans to top census officials and policymakers in Washington, DC and Census Bureau Regional Directors.
-In preparation for the 2020 Census, AALDEF has submitted comments to the Commerce Department, calling for the removal of a new citizenship question that would likely deter full participation in the Census by immigrants and communities of color.

 The 2020 Census will have critical impacts on the Asian American community, now the fastest growing racial minority group in the United States.
 In addition to the allocation of federal resources, 2020 Census data will be used to create new congressional, state, and local redistricting plans, which could provide Asian Americans with better opportunities to elect candidates of their choice.
 The Census Bureau will also release new data that may require new jurisdictions to provide language assistance and translated voting materials for Asian American citizens with limited English proficiency under Section 203 of the Voting Rights Act..